Drennan98/Super-Sports-Quiz/README.md

 - I put relatively easy questions in the quiz so everyone has a chance to pass.
 I put in a small amount of questions to keep the user interested.

+- I want the project to be responsive across different screen sizes.

 # Features

 - "Super Sports Quiz" is a clickable link which can be reused to start the game at ease.